Hungreeee/Reddit-Realtime-Streaming-Pipeline/README.md

 ```

 Then, start the producer and consumer using the following commands:
-> Please note that the producer is an *Unstoppable Thread*, so you have to kill the terminal to terminate the whole process.
+> Please note that the producer is an *Unstoppable Thread*, so you have to kill the terminal the producer is running on to terminate the whole process.
 ```
 py producer.py
 py consumer.py